< Browse to Previous Essay | Browse to Next Essay >

 mile downstream from the lake.
 The Black River joined with the Green River at

 what is now Tukwila to form the Duwamish River.
 Before 1906, the White River

-also drained into the Duwamish, but its channel shifted during a flood and it became
+also drained into the Duwamish, but its channel shifted during a flood so that it flowed southward to become

 The whole Lake Sammamish, Lake Washington,

 and Black River system moved relatively slowly.
 Coastal geologist Michael Chrzastowski

 estimated that water stayed in Lake Washington for about five years before